hilvarenbeek/nl.marcovandenhout.marantz/README.md

 # Changelog

 **Version 1.0.2:**
+- added 'when...' and '...then' flow cards, added credits to Marco van 't Klooster
 - made input select for action card case insensitive (e.g. typing cd or CD will both find CD/DVD)
+- link to issue tracker and forum
 - a little code cleanup

 **Version 1.0.1:**